benedekvarga/Logger/README.md

 ...or without:<br />
 `log(message: "This is just some info.", event: .info)`<br />

-There are some predefinet log types, feel free to use or modify it as you wish.<br />
+There are some predefined log types, feel free to use or modify it as you wish.<br />

 `info = "[ℹ️]"`<br />
 `debug = "[💬]"`<br />